• PAN Card for NRIs

 It is essential to keep in mind that interest earned on the NRO account is taxable in India; therefore, NRIs must consider all tax implications, settle the tax, and then repatriate the funds.

-NRE(Non-Resident External) Account: An NRE account is a non-resident external account that NRIs use to deposit their foreign income in India.
+An NRE account is a non-resident external account that NRIs use to deposit their foreign income in India.
 Unlike an NRO account, NRIs can easily repatriate the funds from an NRE account, including both he interest earned on it and the principal amount, without any tax implications.

-FCNR (Foreign Currency Non-Resident) Account: FCNR account is a foreign currency non-resident account.
+An FCNR account is a foreign currency non-resident account.
 This type of bank account allows NRIs to keep their earnings or savings in a foreign currency.
 This account safeguards your savings against exchange rate risks as your deposits are in currencies such as USD, EUR, etc. Like an NRE account, you can fully repatriate the funds, both the principal amount and taxes, from this account without facing any tax implications or set limits.

-What Type of Income Can NRI Repatriate?
+What Income Can NRIs Repatriate?

 As an NRI, you can repatriate the income earned through the following means:

-Documents Checklist for NRI Repatriation
+Documents Checklist for Repatriation

 As part of regulations set by FEMA and RBI, NRIs must be prepared with certain documents required for the repatriation of funds to ensure a seamless process.